Anglia Counselling therapist, Mike Lloyd, shares the first of a series of his posts to help inform and guide us through this difficult period.

 Joel Curtis, a registered Psychologists with Endeavour Wellness has over 17 years of experience.
 Joel also holds a Masters’ Degree in Psychology and owns a number of private practices in Sydney and provides expert content for several national TV and Radio programmes.
 Here, Joel looks at the subject of casual drinking and addiction.
 [Read more…]

-This guest article focuses on the most commonly understood phenomenon of co-dependency in a relationship where one of the partners may be challenged with substance addiction.
+A guest article, by Sonia Tagliareni – a writer and researcher for DrugRehab and who is passionate about helping people, started her professional writing career in 2012 and has since written for the finance, engineering, lifestyle and entertainment industry.
+Sonia also holds a bachelor’s degree from the Florida Institute of Technology.
+Today we focus on the most commonly understood phenomenon of codependency in a relationship where one of the partners may be challenged with substance addiction.
 It is worth maintaining an open mind, however, if you have a challenging relationship.
-Co-dependency is also highly observable in relationships outside of addiction!
-Continue reading “Co-dependency and What it Can Mean for Us” »
+Codependency is also highly observable in relationships outside of addiction!

-Recent information from the Health and Safety Executive shows that there are around 428,000 cases of work-related stress annually in the UK, which accounts for 40% of occupational illness(1).
+Recent information from the HSE (Health and Safety Executive) shows that there are around 526,000 cases of work-related stress annually in the UK.
 Employees most likely affected by stress in the workplace are based in health and social care, education and public administration, all of which have their own demands.
 [Read more…]

 Drug addiction can be a tough topic to address.
 This is particularly difficult if you feel that your loved ones may be suffering from a certain type of addiction.
 Guest author, Tess Young, is a freelance writer and blogger and her writing covers a wide range of different topics.
 She also writes for Pyramid Healthcare on topics such as alcohol and drug treatment programs.